aylinkaplan/notification-system/README.md

 **Overview:** REST API (Chi) receives notification requests and persists them in PostgreSQL; notification IDs are pushed to RabbitMQ (per-channel priority queues).
 Worker goroutines consume from the queue, apply per-channel rate limiting, and send to the provider (webhook.site); delivery status is written back to the database.
 Retries use exponential backoff (max 3 attempts).

-See [DESIGN.md](DESIGN.md) for full architecture and design decisions.

 **API documentation (Swagger UI):** When the API is running, open [http://localhost:8080/docs](http://localhost:8080/docs).
 Raw OpenAPI spec: [docs/openapi.yaml](docs/openapi.yaml) or `GET /openapi.yaml`.

 ## Database Migrations